2017 Las Vegas shooting: Injured

 Approximately 867 people were injured, at least 413 of them with gunshot wounds or shrapnel injuries.
 In the aftermath, many victims were transported to area hospitals, which included University Medical Center of Southern Nevada, Sunrise Hospital & Medical Center, and at least one of the six hospitals of Valley Health System.
 Sunrise Hospital treated the largest portion of the wounded: 199 patients, 150 of whom arrived within about 40 minutes.
 University Medical Center treated 104 patients.
 Additionally, six victims sought medical treatment in Southern California; UC Irvine Medical Center treated four and Loma Linda University Medical Center treated two.
 Many victims of the shooting required blood transfusions, which totaled 499 components in the first 24 hours of treatment.
 This blood was rapidly replaced by available blood from local and national blood banks.

-University Medical Center, the Level I trauma center in Las Vegas, was difficult to access for the more than 50 percent of patients transported by private vehicles because Interstate 15, the most direct route from the shooting location, was closed to the public.
+University Medical Center, the Level I trauma center in Las Vegas, was difficult to access for the more than 50% of patients transported by private vehicles because Interstate 15, the most direct route from the shooting location, was closed to the public.
 Also, an erroneous emergency services announcement made one hour after the shooting reported UMC had reached capacity and was on diversion.
 This confusion persisted for several hours and led to most patients being transported to Sunrise, a Level II trauma center.